Waterloo International railway station

-Waterloo International station was the London terminus of the Eurostar international rail service from its opening on 14 November 1994 to its closure on 13 November 2007, when it was replaced by London St Pancras International as the terminal for international rail services.
+Waterloo International station was the London terminus of the Eurostar international rail service from its opening on 14 November 1994 to its closure on 13 November 2007, when it was replaced by London St Pancras International as the terminal for international rail services following the opening of High Speed 1 (HS1).
 It was on the western side of London Waterloo mainline station but was managed and branded separately.

 In August 2017, the buildings and platforms were reopened for one month while platforms within the main station were rebuilt.
 After a period of redevelopment, platforms 20–22 reopened as part of the main station in December 2018, followed by platforms 23 and 24 in May 2019.

 History

 The station was designed by Grimshaw Architects with Sir Alexander Gibb & Partners appointed consultant engineers.
 In October 1990, Bovis Construction was awarded the construction contract.
 It was completed in May 1993, in time for the scheduled completion of the Channel Tunnel.
 Construction of the tunnel was delayed however, and the station did not open until November 1994, when it won the European Union Prize for Contemporary Architecture as well as the Royal Institute of British Architects' Building of the Year Award.